productinfo/scripting-in-swift/chapters/0 - Introduction.md

-The shinobi way is the only way.
+This is the introduction.
+Interesting isn't it?